gchure/phd/src/chapter_02/section_07_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To make this theory applicable to transcription factors with any number of DNA binding domains, we used a different definition for repressor copy number than has been used previously.
-We define the LacI copy number as the average number of repressor dimers per cell whereas in @garcia2011, the copy number is defined as the average number of repressor tetramers in each cell.
+We define the LacI copy number as the average number of repressor dimers per cell, whereas in @garcia2011, the copy number is defined as the average number of repressor tetramers in each cell.
 To motivate this decision, we consider the fact that the LacI repressor molecule exists as a tetramer in *E. coli*  [@lewis1996] in which a